-This is the 100km of coastline that begins at Malaga city and stretches westward all the way to the border of Cádiz province.
-This part of the coast is highly developed in terms of both property and infrastructure and it attracts an important percentage of Spain’s international tourism.
+Starts from Malaga city and stretches westwards, all the way to the border of Cádiz province.
+This part of the coast is highly developed in terms of both property and infrastructure, attracting an important percentage of Spain’s international tourism.
 Communications revolve around Malaga International Airport (8 km west of the city) and the N340 backbone coast highway.
-In the middle of the Costa the greatly improved district road from San Pedro de Alcantara inland to the historic town of Ronda is the most important inland connection.
+In the middle of the Costa del Sol, the greatly improved district road from San Pedro de Alcantara inland to the historic town of Ronda is the most important inland connection.

 The Golden Mile

 Arguably the most prestigious address in the whole of mainland Spain.

 A select stretch of coastline from where the Marbella tourism phenomenon first emanated.
 The exquisite Marbella Club Hotel and the fine Puente Romano Hotel are the stars of the Marbella high-level tourism. and latterly a handful of other five-star establishments.
 Soft sandy beaches on one side, an imposing backdrop of mountains on the other and just a stone’s throw from the vibrant marina of Puerto Banús, this is the ‘place to be’.